 Not all insurance providers are best equipped to handle claims from self-employed individuals or freelancers.
 That’s why looking for quotes online with companies who specialize in working with entrepreneurs can often give you more affordable rates and a much faster application process.

 You’ll start by filling out an online application where you’ll be asked a few questions about your background, health, work, and lifestyle.
-At Asteya, we offer no-exam disability insurance.
+At Asteya, we offer no-exam disability income insurance.
 That means no doctor examinations and no bloodwork before your policy begins.

 We base our pricing and coverage on your application's answers without any medical underwriting (a lengthy process that determines how risky of an applicant you are).
 This isn’t just for the young and healthy—if you have pre-existing conditions and are usually rejected from other providers, we can help.